artem0/canvas-fingerprinting/README.md

-# Canvas fingerprinting from scratch
+## Canvas fingerprinting from scratch

 ## What is it?

-Native JS library for fetching canvas fingerprinting
+Native JS library for fetching canvas fingerprinting.

 ## What is canvas fingerprinting?

 Canvas fingerprinting is a techniques of tracking online users that allow websites to identify and track visitors using HTML5 canvas element instead of browser cookies or other similar means.
+Consider it like a `cookie on steroids`.

 Main responsibility of canvas fingerprinting is collecting information about a remote computing device for the purpose of identification.
 Even if you are browsing GitHub now, this site try to fetch as much as possible your metadata like